 Your Fundraising Guide to Securing Five Major Gifts

 Regardless of when your fiscal year ends, the end of the calendar year represents the ideal opportunity to engage key donors.
 Why not sprint to the finish line (December 31) and create some significant growth during this critical segment of time for philanthropic giving.

 Hope is NOT a strategy.
 Research shows that having a plan to invest time in meeting with individual donors brings an average of $5,000 more per meeting.

-So give us 6 weeks and we will give you the training, the plan and the tools you need to create and execute the major-donor strategy to finish 2018 Strong.
 This training series is available to you at the click of a mouse with our first-ever online course hosted by MAP Founder and CEO, Schuyler Lehman, an expert with 35 years of experience in coaching nonprofits to success.